oversizedhat/plantuml-watcher/README.md

 # plantuml-watcher

 ### Why
 PlantUML is neat but comes with some pre-reqs on the environment with the install of GraphViz (and Java).
 Also the ideal workflow when desiging locally with PlantUML is a bit unclear.
-There IS a super nice Visual Studio Code plugin for it but it still comes with the environment pre-reqs AS well as the cumbersome pressing of Alt-D (or was it Ctrl-D??) to get the preview.
-For other IDE's I bet there are similar plugins leaving the same nasty taste of dissatisfaction...

-This totally horrible situation has a quick remedy! (read on)
+This image is meant to be started in a local dev environment and it uses a file watcher to render/re-render diagrams when they are modified.
+It could also be used in a CI chain.

 #### Usage
-Initialize a file watcher from any folder.
+Initialize a file watcher from any directory.
 ```
-$ docker run --rm -ti -v $PWD:/ws -w /ws oscarberg/plantuml-watcher
+$ docker run --rm -ti -v ${PWD}:/ws -w /ws oscarberg/plantuml-watcher
 ******************************************************************
 plantuml-watcher watching for changes in .puml and .plantuml files
 plantuml args: []